Appearance

 export class HostComponent {}Step 4: Decide if you like it

 If the team likes the authoring ergonomics, expand.
-If not, the compiled .ts is a normal Angular standalone component — you can keep using it, delete the .rozie source, and the .ts works on its own.
-Zero lock-in.
+If not, delete the .rozie source and keep the compiled .ts, a normal Angular standalone component that works on its own — the same zero-lock-in exit the React teams page spells out.

 What's idiomatic — what isn't